cs-ed/edtech-plan-atorresteach/README.md

 *All Assignments and Due Dates will be posted in Google Clasroom.
 Teacher will grade assignments from Google Classroom, and then export grades to School Loop.

-Assessments
+**Assessments:**

-For quizzes, tests, and final exam, we will use IlluminateEd to create the assessments, and then students can go there to do the assessments, and multiple choice questions will be automatically graded.
-IlluminateEd is not the best software for entering test questions, it is very tedious; but this is the only testing software that we have.
+Some Assessments will be done on AP Classroom which provides students access and practice with AP questions.

-Sometimes I use Kahoot to give students quick tests.
-The competition creates some fun.
+Google Forms, and Quizziz will also be used.

-Assessments – Performance Tasks
+Code HS will be used on Performance tasks to create the program, and then Google Doc or Microsoft Word to answer the prompts from College Board.

-Performance Tasks will have to be done using App Inventor to create the program, and then Google Doc or Microsoft Word to answer the prompts from College Board.
+**Grading Policy:**

-Checking Grades
+Syllabus will provide students with the coursework and grade allocations.

-Students can check their grades in SchoolLoop or Naviance (offical posted grades).
+Students can check scores on Google Classroom or current grades on Synergy.

 ### Impacts